R32/html-inline/README.md

 html-inline
 -------

-* minify HTML: It will remove all extra spaces and comments(IE conditions comments will be preserved).
+* minify HTML: It will remove all extra spaces and comments.

 * minify scripts and css by [java YUI Compressor](https://github.com/yui/yuicompressor)